 Occasional table, Indian inked sycamore and hammered brass

-Coffee table, laminated walnut veneer Josh joined us after graduating with a 1st degree in 3D design.
+Josh Milton joined us after graduating with a 1st degree in 3D design.
 Our course was a great way to apply what he’d learned to furniture making and expand on his knowledge and making skills.
+We are delighted to say Josh has won employment at Benchmark.

 Turntable console, American black walnut and aluminium “After researching a number of schools and facilities there was only one that appeared to offer the contemporary design focus, mixed materials and disciplines I needed to achieve my design and making ambitions.